 - Implement the following elements for your quality control procedures as safeguards for your Professional Liability and General Liability claims.

-- Beta Testing
+- Alpha and Beta Testing

-- Formal Customer Acceptance Procedures
+- Formal Customer Acceptance Procedure

 - Prototype Development